I received an interesting question from one of my students.

 Moses was 120 years old.

-David wrote in the Psalms that most people get 70 years, some 80.
+David wrote in the Psalms that most people get 70 years.
+Some of us get 80.

-By the time of Christ, lifespans had dropped to about 35 years.
+By the time of Christ, average lifespans had dropped to about 35 years.

 On this side of Christianity, lifespans are slowly increasing.